khabib97/ThreatFeedDashboard/README.md

 $chmod +x elasticmapper
 ```

-**Note:** After ElasticSearch version 7, index-type is depricated.
+**Note:** After ElasticSearch version 7, index-type is deprecated.
 So, you have to update elasticmapper python code.
 Update data json generated code, remove index-type.
 To avoid this error, I have installed elastisearch 6.8.3 .
-After updating data mapping, it lookes like :
+After updating data mapping, it looks like :

 ```
 data = {